slaclab/pydm/_sources/tutorials/action/python.rst.txt

   #.
 The constructor of the class will call the ``load_data`` method that is
-     responsible for opening our database and adding the information to our placeholder, ``self.data``, for later filtering, as well as the ``setup_ui`` method in which the widgets be constructed and configuered.
+     responsible for opening our database and adding the information to our placeholder, ``self.data``, for later filtering, as well as the ``setup_ui`` method in which the widgets be constructed and configured.
   #. ``minimumSizeHint`` returns the suggested minimum dimensions for the display.
   #. ``ui_filepath`` will return ``None``, as no ``ui`` file is being used in this
      case.